Skip to content

 TL;DR — Key Takeaways

-• A job simulation, or work simulation, refers to pre-employment tests that give both candidates and employers a glimpse into their performance on the job.
+• A job simulation, or work simulation, refers to pre-employment tests that give both candidates and employers a glimpse into job performance.

 • By asking prospective candidates to complete tasks similar to those expected from them on the job, hiring managers can evaluate job-specific skills, gather candidate insights, and even reduce bias in the hiring process.